Higher modularity of elliptic curves over function fields: Verification of 2-modularity for extremal rational elliptic fibrations

 \subsection{The semistable fibrations}

-The verification of Theorem \ref{ThmIsogenyFromZtoKm} for the semistable extremal rational elliptic fibrations is more difficult, since now one must keep track of the locations of the singular fibers of $\E\to\P^1$, and also there are fundamentally different choices for $\Sigma_\infty$.
+The verification of Theorem \ref{ThmIsogenyFromZtoKm} for the semistable extremal rational elliptic fibrations is more difficult, since now one must keep track of the locations of the singular fibers of $\E\to\P^1$.
 Each time, we found a genus 1 fibration on $\caZ^2(\E)$ with two $\II^\ast$ fibers, which means we can apply the techniques of \S\ref{sec:MasatoAppendix}, and conclude that there is a product of elliptic curves $\E_1\times \E_2\to U^2$ and a finite morphism $\caZ^2(\E)\to \Km(\E_1\times \E_2)$ commuting with the maps to $U^2$.
 We demonstrate this fact with the figures that follow.

-However, we were not able to compute $\E_1\times\E_2$ in all cases.
+However, we were not able to directly compute $\E_1\times\E_2$ in all cases.
 The trouble is that in two of the cases, the genus 1 fibration on $\caZ^2(\E)$ with two $\II^\ast$ fibers has a multisection of degree 5 (resp., 6).
 There is currently no explicit formula for the Weierstrass equation of the Jacobian of a genus 1 curve with such a multisection.
 (Compare with \cite{Artin-et-al:Jacobian}, which has formulas for the Jacobian of a plane cubic, and with \cite{akmmmp}, which shows how to proceed for the intersection of two quadrics in $\P^3$.)
-Fisher \cite{Fis18} gives a method for finding the equation in all degrees, and it has been implemented in Magma for degree $5$.
+Fisher \cite{Fis18} gives a method for finding the equation in all degrees, and it has been implemented in Magma for degree~$5$.
 However, the implementation did not conclude within a reasonable time in the example that arose.
 For degree $6$, even this resource is not available.